-I decided to skip the tourist activities requiring money – the aquarium, world's largest IMAX theater, etc.
+I decided to skip the tourist activities requiring money – the aquarium, the world's largest IMAX theater, etc.

-It's a national holiday to celebrate the founding of Australia by Europeans, and seems to be akin to America's July 4th.
+It's a national holiday to celebrate the founding of Australia by Europeans and seems to be akin to America's July 4th.

 Paddy's Markets were closed, and I wouldn't make it back to them.
 It's an Irish-themed street market with lots of cheap goods.